 Don’t Neglect Your Air Ducts

-Clean air ducts are essential to the well-being of your property—and the people who are living in it.
-Pollen and airborne toxins from sprays, cooking, candles, fireplaces and off-gassing items can all get inside your air ducts and cause problems for people who have asthma and allergies.
+Clean air ducts are crucial to the health of your residence—and the people living in it.
+Pollen and airborne pollutants from sprays, cooking, candles, fireplaces and off-gassing items can all get inside your air ducts and cause issues for people living with asthma and allergies.

-Here are a couple of signs your home may be ready for an air duct cleaning:
+Here are a few signs your home might need an air duct cleaning:

-- Mold is in the home or on the inside of the air conditioning unit.
+- Mold is in the home or inside the AC.

-- Dust blows out of vents when the blower is switched on.
+- Dust wafts from vents when the blower is switched on.

-- A renovation that caused considerable dust has recently been done.
+- A renovation that generated significant dust has recently been done.

-If your system is close to the end of its life, replacing it with a modern, high-efficiency system before the hot summer weather is here can be better than waiting for “just one more summer.”
-Though that has always been the case, it’s more true now than ever before.
+If your heating and cooling unit is close to the end of its life, replacing it with a high-tech high-efficiency system before summertime is here can be better than waiting for “just one more summer.”
+Although that has always been the case, it’s more true now than ever before.